 Inter-cat territorial conflicts

 Inter-cat aggression happens when cats feel their territory threatened.
 A cat sleeps in the litter box as a way to claim it so the other cat doesn’t use it.
 This action avoids the other cat from leaving its scent in the box.
-Scent is a huge deal in a cat’s life.
+The scent is a huge deal in a cat’s life.
 According to Cat Behavioral Associates “cats have about 200 million scent receptors in their nostrils and human have about 5 million” Imagine how important scents are for cats.
-The cat’s scent marking and scent-detection is a constant in a cat’s life.
-Accordingly, cat feels much more comfortable with scents he recognizes which helps him to identity the territory as its own which makes him feel safe.
-Sleeping in the litter box is a behavior commonly found in cat shelters where cats share a confined space and litter boxes provides safety and security.
+The cat’s scent-marking and scent-detection are constant in a cat’s life.
+Accordingly, the cat feels much more comfortable with the scents he recognizes which helps him to identify the territory as its own which makes him feel safe.
+Sleeping in the litter box is a behavior commonly found in cat shelters where cats share a confined space and litter boxes provide safety and security.

 How to help?
 If you have two or three cats, make sure to provide one litter box for each cat and place them in different rooms if possible.

 When each cat has its own litter box and one feline still sleeps in its

 If your cats have their own litter box and one of your kitties still sleeps in its litter box it could mean its territory in the house has been reduced to the point that he only feels safe in its litter box.
 According to Ohio State University threatened cats spend much more time away from the family or in areas of the house that other doesn’t use when a dominating cat is present, and this includes the litter box.
 If your cat sleeps in its litter box and it’s being bullied by the other feline, this is a serious issue that you need to address as a cat owner.